miaochenyong/hello-world/README.md

 hello word!

 ## Introduce yourself
-I'M CHOLE, I'M LARNING HWO TO USE GITHUB HERE.
+I'M CHOLE, I'M LARNING HOW TO USE GITHUB HERE.